fr0stbyte/ruok/README.md

 ## Thanks

-* Peter Ellehauge for a very cool name suggestion
+* Peter Ellehauge for a very cool name suggestion and testing